 The General Equipment Mechanic performs scheduled preventive maintenance and corrective maintenance on industrial mechanical equipment located in facilities throughout the bus and rail system.
 The incumbent maintains and repairs mechanical systems and electrical control circuitry on assigned equipment including air handling units, vane axial tunnel fans, jetfoil axial-flow tunnel fans, roof exhaust fans, fan coil air conditioning units, jib and overhead cranes, drainage pumping stations, sewage ejectors, sump pumps, gas and diesel fueling systems; bi-fold, roll-up, and scissors gates, rail car hoists and lifts, bus and train washes and air compressors.

 Job Levels: At each successive grade level of this job (i.e. Grades D, C, B, A and AA), the incumbent is expected to demonstrate increased, distinguishing levels of proficiency and efficiency in knowledge, skills and abilities when performing the assigned duties and essential functions described in this job description

-- Implements approved engineering modifications to boiler and chiller systems and performs new system and component acceptance testing.
+- Implements approved engineering modifications to equipment assets and systems.
+Performs new equipment and component acceptance testing.

-- Supports response efforts in emergencies by providing immediate maintenance to protect assets.
-Responds to and provides assistance during severe weather emergencies, ensuring safety requirements are met
+- Supports response in emergencies by providing immediate maintenance to protect assets and responds to and assists in severe weather emergencies.

 Consideration will be given to applicants whose resumes demonstrate the required education and experience.
 Applicants should include all relevant education and work experience.